fantarics/pandra_minter/README.md

 `pip install -r requirements.txt`

-- After installation puut the private keys and proxies in place
+- After installation put the private keys and proxies in place

-- Start programm with `python main.py`
+- Start program with `python main.py`

 Follow for more:
 https://t.me/retrodrop_farmer